KeanuGh/myROOT_analysis_framework/unfolding_shadow_bin_full_report_20260619.md

 |---|---|
 | <img src="outputs/analysis_shadow_unfold/plots/MTW_shadow_bin_250/MTW/MTW_shadow_bin_250_MTW_response_matrix.png" width="390"> | <img src="outputs/analysis_shadow_unfold/plots/TauPt_shadow_bin_250/TauPt/TauPt_shadow_bin_250_TauPt_response_matrix.png" width="390"> |

-## Fake-Estimate Diagnostics From The Latest Run
+## Fake-Estimate Diagnostics From The Diagnostic Run

 Summary file:

 `outputs/analysis_shadow_unfold/fake_diagnostics_summary.md`

+This section records the pre-cleanup diagnostic output.
+The same questions are now owned by dedicated scripts under `run/2017/validations/`, so this section should be read as historical evidence rather than a description of the current production runner.

-The latest run added three fake-estimate diagnostics:
+The diagnostic run added three fake-estimate diagnostics:

 1. a pre-unfolding event budget;
 2. a fake-scale scan, where the fake estimate is scaled by `0`, `0.5`, and `1`;